-You may withdraw from the school at any time and receive a pro rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.
-The refund will be less a registration or administration fee not to exceed \$250.00, and less any deduction for books, eBooks, and materials not returned in new condition as stated as refundable on the enrollment agreement.
-A refund will be made within 45 days of withdrawal.
+You may withdraw from the university at any time after the cancellation period (described above) and receive a pro rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.
+The amount of that refund is "pro-rated" according to the not completed portion of the program less the cost of an application fee not to exceed \$150.00.

-If the student has completed more than 60% of the period of attendance for which the student was charged, the tuition is considered earned and the student will receive no refund.
-All Federal Title IV aid refunds shall be calculated according to the Department of Education Guidelines.
+If you have completed more than 60% of the period of attendance for which you were charged, the tuition is considered earned and you will not receive a refund.